msrasys/nnscaler/docs/parallel_module.md

 - *args: other args for `optimizer_fn` besides module parameters.
 - **kwargs: the kwargs will pass to `optimizer_fn`

-To support distributed training, in the function we need to hook 4 places:
+To support distributed training, in the function we need to hook 4 places (which we have done for you in `build_optimizer`.
+That's why you should use `build_optimizer` to create optimizer):

 1. optimizer constructor:
     the parameters of optimizer will not be the same with the parameters of the module if we use zero.